tomlancaster/tom.README/README.md

 As a manager I like the [Host Leadership](https://www.infoq.com/articles/host-leadership-agile) model.
 It means I have duties and responsibilities towards my direct reports (the guests), and I also have some rights as host.

-Above all, I'm here to hire, retain, and develop the best people for YunoJuno, and if I'm ever behaving in a way that works against those goals please let me know right away.
+Above all, I'm here to hire, retain, and develop the best people, and if I'm ever behaving in a way that works against those goals please let me know right away.

 ## Personal Principles